 WSP Adapter for DC

-DCV Server - If a service isn't in the Running, then open the context menu (right click) for the service.
-Then, choose Start.
+DCV Server - If a service isn't in the Running state, then open the context menu and select the service.

-Note: Make sure that Start type for the service is set to Automatic.
+Note: Make sure that Start type is set to Automatic for the service. - Choose Start.

 Verify your WorkSpaces configuration

 Verify that endpoint protection software, such as antivirus or anti-malware software, allows the WorkSpaces service components.
-If WorkSpaces Web Access is turned on for PCoIP WorkSpaces, then verify that the STXHD Hosted Application Service is Running and Start type is Automatic.
+If you turned on WorkSpaces Web Access for PCoIP WorkSpaces, then verify that the STXHD Hosted Application Service is Running and Start type is Automatic.

 Note: If you're not using WorkSpaces Web Access, then turn off the STXHD agent.